home-assistant/developers.home-assistant/docs/dev_101_events.md

 ## Listening to events

 Most of the times you'll not be firing events but instead listen to events.
-For example, the state change of an entity is broadcasted as an event.
+For example, the state change of an entity is broadcast as an event.

 ```python
 DOMAIN = "example_component"